-Revenues used for direct state operations consist primarily of individual and corporate income taxes, sales and use taxes, and a meals and rooms tax meant to shift a portion of the tax burden onto visiting tourists.
-Vermont levies a statewide property tax to fund K-12 education, which although a relatively unusual feature for a state government, accounts for the largest share of state revenues.
+Revenues used for state operations consist primarily of individual and corporate income taxes, sales and use taxes and a meals and rooms tax meant to shift a portion of the tax burden onto visitors.
+Vermont levies a statewide property tax to fund K-12 education, a relatively unusual feature for a state government, which accounts for the largest share of state revenues.
 Since Vermont essentially passes property taxes on to local school districts, Fitch discounts the importance of this revenue stream in its revenue framework assessment.

-Fitch anticipates relatively slow growth in state-source revenues, with growth in tax collections likely to remain in line with our medium-term expectations for U.S. inflation due to the state's modest near- to medium-term economic growth prospects.
-Historical tax revenue growth, adjusted for policy changes, has lagged the pace of U.S. GDP on a real basis over the past decade and slightly exceeded inflation.
-The state's slow pace of revenue formation reflects ongoing constraints on its economy connected to a shrinking state labor force and ageing population.
+Fitch anticipates slow growth in state-source revenues, in line with our medium-term expectations for U.S. inflation due to the state's modest near-term economic and population growth prospects.
+Tax revenue growth, adjusted for policy changes, has lagged the pace of U.S. GDP on a real basis over the past decade while exceeding inflation.
+Recent above-inflation revenue growth is partly due to the effects of federal stimulus measures on state tax collections, and partly the result of policy-driven growth in the statewide property tax, which is largely a passthrough to local school districts.
+Fitch anticipates that Vermont's pace of revenue growth will remain in line with U.S. inflation over the longer term, reflecting constraints on its economy related to a stagnant state labor force and aging population.